Symptoms of infection

 The symptoms associated with EHEC begin 3 to 8 days after infection.
 They include abdominal pain and diarrhea, which may develop into bloody diarrhea (hemorrhagic colitis).
 Vomiting and fever may also occur.

 At the same time, the toxins produced by EHEC (known as Shiga toxins because they resemble those produced by Shigella dysenteriae or Shiga bacillus) destroy the lining of blood vessels and cause blood clotting problems and high blood pressure.
 In 10% of infected individuals, the spread of Shiga toxins results in hemolytic uremic syndrome (HUS), which is fatal in 3 to 5% of cases.
 HUS is characterized by impaired kidney function and a drop in blood cell levels (red blood cells and platelets).
 A quarter of people with HUS also develop neurological complications that can lead to coma.
+Renal sequelae potentially resulting in chronic kidney failure several years after an HUS episode are also common.

 Episodes of diarrhea are treated symptomatically: patients are rehydrated but are not given anti-diarrheal drugs to ensure that they eliminate the bacterium and its toxins in stools.